Keyboard shortcuts

 files[].content_typestringNoMIME type

-files[].chunk_hashesarrayYesOrdered list of hex-encoded chunk hashes
+files[].chunk_hashesarrayYesOrdered list of hex-encoded chunk hashes. chunks is also accepted for compatibility.

 Response